studoverse/campus-qr/README.md

 The default admin email address is `admin@example.org` with password `admin`.
 Please change it immediately after your first login to the moderation frontend.

 ## Deployment
+When self-hosting Campus QR, create a setup that ensures at least weekly updates of the upstream source code to quickly react on updates.

 ### Deployment on generic PaaS with Procfile
 This repository provides a generic `Procfile` for easy deployment to most **PaaS** providers like [Scalingo](https://scalingo.com).